Jump to Content

 Maynard Lyndon papers, Architecture and Design Collection.
 Art, Design & Architecture Museum; University of California, Santa Barbara.

 Maynard Lyndon was born in Detroit Michigan on September 6, 1907.
-In 1928, he graduated from the University of Michigan, with his Bachelor’s degree in Architecture.
+In 1928, he graduated from the University of Michigan, with his Bachelor's degree in Architecture.
 Right out of school, Lyndon got a job working as a draftsman for Albert Kahn in Detroit.
-Two years later Lyndon left Kahn’s firm and begun to work for N. O. Gould as a designer, a job he held until 1933.
-From 1933-1935, Maynard Lyndon worked as a designing architect and site planner for the department of the interior in Washington, D.C.
-During this time, Lyndon designed museums and administration units.
+Two years later Lyndon left Kahn's firm and begun to work for N. O. Gould as a designer, a job he held until 1933.
+From 1933-1935, Maynard Lyndon worked as a designing architect and site planner for the Department of the Interior in Washington, D.C.
+During this time, Lyndon designed museums and administration units at national parks and historic parks.
 In 1935, Lyndon went into practice with the engineer Eberle Smith.
-The firm of Lyndon and Smith, is credited with designing the first modern school in the United States, in Northville, Michigan in 1936.
-During seven years of practice, Smith and Lyndon completed thirty schools and two public housing projects.
-In 1942, when Smith and Lyndon’s firm dissolved, Lyndon started an independent practice in Los Angeles.
-His projects consisted primarily of educational buildings and hospitals.
-In 1973, both Lyndon and his wife moved to Kusseberg, Germany.
-Over the course of his career however, his more notable projects include: the 28th Church of Christ, Scientist in Los Angeles, Bunche Hall at the University of California, Los Angeles, Northville Elementary School, and Vista Elementary School.
+The firm of Lyndon & Smith, is credited with designing the first modern school in the United States, in Northville, Michigan in 1936.
+During seven years of practice, Lyndon & Smith completed thirty schools and two public housing projects.
+In 1942, when Smith and Lyndon's firm dissolved, Lyndon started an independent practice in Los Angeles.
+His projects consisted primarily of educational buildings, hospitals, and churches.
+In 1973, both Lyndon and his wife Joyce Earley Lyndon moved to Kusseberg, Germany.
+Over the course of his career however, his more notable projects include: the Twenty-Eighth Church of Christ, Scientist in Los Angeles, Bunche Hall (also known as the Social Sciences building) at the University of California, Los Angeles, Northville Elementary School, and Vista Elementary School.
+Two of Lyndon's sons followed in his footsteps, Donlyn Lyndon became an architect and Maynard Hale Lyndon a designer.
 Maynard Lyndon died at the age of 92 on November 15, 1999.

 Scope and Content note